brookshelley/brookshelley.github.com/movies.md

     and watch it more than once, for sure.
 Now, to find some of the outfits in the film...

+52. **What Happened to Monday**

+    A movie with Noomi Rapace playing 7 different women?
+I'm in.
+Willem Dafoe was in this too.
+Mostly this movie was a neat dystopia with lots of twists, and even though Noomi Rapace wasn't quite up to Tatiana Maslany's Orphan Black performance, it's still really, really well edited.

 ## 2016

 1. **Nine Lives**